 Why are Batch and Manual Processing not providing the same results?

--For ion trap data, use the default setting of 500 mmu.
+- For ion trap or quadrupole MS data, use the default setting of 500 mmu.

 mass tolerance (ppm) = C / R